thebravoman/software_engineering_2015/hm_count_words/description.md

 Arguments:
 	-d - if there is this option the argument is a folder and should be traversed recursively to find all the files in this folder and count the words in this file.

 Example:
 	ruby program.rb -d the_folder_to_traverse_recursively

+# Version 8 - V8
+Use a database to store the gathered information.

 # Project for at least 3M lines of code